justintime123/nail-polish-dataset-creation/README.md

 # Nail Polish Dataset Creation 💅

+## Disclaimer: Only to be used for educational / demonstrational purposes

 ## Project Overview

 **Goal:** Collect and standardize data on nail polish between different companies to be compared. <br>